charbonnierg/jetstream.py/README.md

 python build-tools/generate_models.py
 ```

-Files in [`jsm.models`](./src/jsm/models) submodule are mostly copy/pasted from automatically generated models with a few manual modifications.
+Files in [`jsm.models`](./src/jsm/models) were first generated using `datamodel-code-generator` but several manual modidications were required.

 ## Tools & Libraries